-In accordance with current regulations, I wish to declare that I am pregnant.
-I am making this declaration voluntarily and understand that I am not required to do so.
+In accordanc e with curren t regulations, I wish to declare that I am pre egnant.
+I am ma aking this declarati or voluntarily ar nd understand that I am no t required l to do so.

-In making this declaration, I understand that I must submit to the PTA Program Director a letter from my physician or other health care professional indicating any restrictions and recommendations regarding my participation in theory or clinical coursework.
-This letter must be updated as I progress through my pregnancy.
-I also understand that I must submit a "return to clinical care and class" documenting my "fitness to return to duty" following delivery.
+physician or other health care pr participation in theory or clinical erstand that I must submit to the PTA Program Di rofessional indicating any restrictions and recomm coursework.
+This letter must be updated as I prog pmit a "return to clinical care and class" document nendations regarding my gress through my pregnancy

+duty" following delivery.

-Student Name
+Student Name Signature Date

-Signature

 Withdrawal of Declaration of Pregnancy

 To Whom It May Concern,

-Effectively immediately, I am withdrawing my previous declaration of pregnancy.
-I understand that, by submitting this form, I agree to the removal of any clinical scheduling changes due to my declaration of pregnancy.
+• hdrawing my previous declaration of pregnancy.
+I he removal of any clinical scheduling changes due •

-Student Name
+Student Name Signature Date

-Signature

-Northwest Florida State College Physical Therapist Assistant Program